 Except for special circumstances, linear mixing rules no longer apply - even for bulk density or neutron capture cross section!

 In his 1967 seminal paper, Zakharchenko described the effects of mercury inclusions in cinnabar on measured values of SIGMA.
 His equation is shown above: it is the sine qua non of the propagation of neutrons and gamma rays in vuggy porous media.
 It represents the generalization of the mixing rules of SIGMArock and SIGMAfluid at porosity PHI for heterogeneous media.

 Analogous expressions are used in the LVPM model for all internal and external neutron macroscopic scattering and absorption cross sections and all gamma ray linear attenuation coefficients.
 In his equation, L is NOT the pore size, but a length closely associated with the pore size - it is pore size divided by the cube root of the porosity.

 As L decreases towards zero, L'Hospital's rule shows that it correctly reduces to the classic linear volumetric mixing rule for the neutron capture cross section in homogeneous porous media.
 This is shown in the figure just below.
 Thus, it becomes clear that such a rule is based on capture in a homogeneous medium with infinitesimal pore sizes.

 As mentioned previously, Gabanska and Krynicka-Drozdowicz constructed a Lucite matrix and loaded silver into its pores and obtained experimental values of SIGMA.
-Their work confirms both the original theory of Zakharchenko and that of the forward model LVPM, since it fits their data extremely well.
+Their work confirms both the original theory of Zakharchenko and that of the forward model LVFPM, since it fits their data extremely well.